Get

 You most certainly do not want to cause your pet more pain or do additional damage to their kidneys.
 Veterinarians use an IRIS (International Renal Interest Society) grading system to categorize the different stages of kidney damage.
 The diets and treatments for cats suffering from kidney disease must be adjusted to each stage.
 That is why you must get your cat checked by the veterinarian first and then have the vet review the diet.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 It is important to remember that with new dietary restrictions comes the potential for food aversions, and it is crucial to make the change of diet gradual to your cat by introducing no more than 10-20% of the new diet every 1 or 2 days, mixed with the old diet until the cat gets used to the new diet.
 It’s also important to remember that the disease causes nausea and lack of appetite.
 Sometimes, this needs to be treated with vet-prescribed medicines, but in other cases, you must use your imagination to instigate your cat to eat.
-Tasty food and hand feeding can be of help.
+Tasty food and hand feeding can be of help

 Final Thoughts